 - Planting an herb garden is fun – Since herbs are small they tend to grow rather quickly and they can help you add “their herbs” to recipes too and eat them…now that is fun!
 Use an egg carton and then transition them to small and fun ceramic pots like these.

-- Fruit Tree – Fruit trees are fun to plant in your back yard….lemon and apple trees are probably the most fun!
+- Plant a Fruit Tree – Fruit trees are fun to plant in your back yard….lemon and apple trees are probably the most fun!
 Everyone loves apples.
 Just pick them off the tree, rinse them off, and you have a yummy and healthy treat.
 Lemon trees are fun too because they yield a lot of fruit (sometimes BIG ones like the one my little one is holding), and it is fun to make lemonade or have a lemonade stand!
 Of course this isn’t something that will grow in a few weeks like some of the others, but if you have the room for a fruit tree I’d recommend buying one that is beginning to mature, and by the next year you should have some fruit to eat!

-- Vegetable Plant – This is a great gardening activity for kids.
+- Plant Vegetables – This is a great gardening activity for kids.
 We love to plant zucchini every year….did I mention how much we love them? 😉 There are several reasons I suggest planting vegetables.
 If your kids aren’t big vegetable eaters this is a great way to get them to try them more willingly.
 If your child is involved in actually growing the squash, tomatoes, or other vegetables, they are much more likely to want to try them because “I grew it myself!”
 My kids weren’t big zucchini lovers, but after the Summer we had so many we didn’t know what to do with all of them they grew to like the taste (I guess eating anything every day for weeks would do that to a person…he he).
 Another reason vegetables are great when gardening with kids is they grow pretty quickly (we all know how impatient kids are so this is important)!

 This is a sponsored post written by me on behalf of Tree Top.